pyrogram/pyrogram/docs/source/getting_started/ProjectSetup.rst

 .. note::

     The authorization process is executed only once.
-    However, the code above is always required; as soon as a valid session file exists, Pyrogram will use that and won't ask you to enter your phone number again when you restart your script.
+    However, the code above is always required; as long as a valid session file exists, Pyrogram will use that and won't ask you to enter your phone number again when you restart your script.

 .. _`Country Code`: https://en.wikipedia.org/wiki/List_of_country_calling_codes